 It smells horrible.
 Tastes even worse.
 Your friends or family members might have been told to take fish oil by their physician, and like most advice we get from our doctors, we take it blindly and do what they say.
 Who actually knows what fish oil is?
 How about how it works in your body and why it is of crucial importance to your health?
 If you know all of that, I commend you, if not, I recommend you continue reading for some very important information about a supplement I highly recommend.

 Let’s take a journey into your cells.
-When the media covers fish oil, it is often associated with Omega-3 fatty acids and their ability to decrease inflammation in your body.
+When the media covers fish oil, it is often associated with apple jam recipe fatty acids and their ability to decrease inflammation in your body.
 True, but that’s just the tip of the iceberg when it comes to the positive effects of fish oil in the human body, decreased inflammation is just the beginning.

 We’ll start by explaining how fish oil acts in your body and how it can assist in getting you lean and ripped.